 Step 2.
 Baking Pangasius Fish

-Now that your seasoned pangasius fish fillets are ready, it’s time to bake them.
+Now that your seasoned Pangasius fish fillets are ready, it’s time to bake them.
 Follow these simple steps for a perfect result:

 - Check for Doneness: To ensure the fish is cooked through, use a fork to gently flake a small section of the fillet.
 If it easily flakes and is opaque throughout, your baked pangasius fish is ready to be enjoyed.